 - LOG_ARCHIVE_START enables automatic archiving - LOG_ARCHIVE_DEST specifies the path to the archived redo log files - LOG_ARCHIVE_FORMAT specifies the file name format for the archived redo log files.
 In this definition: - %S specifies the log sequence number - %T specifies the thread number.

 For example, ARC%S.%T is acceptable.

-For more information about setting the automatic archiving, see your Oracle Server Administrator's Guide.
+For more information about setting the automatic archiving, see your Oracle Documentation.

 Customize the Option to Support RMAN